reference·10 min read

 Quick Answer

-For downstream customers, the practical question is not just whether a shipper or carrier filed something.
+For downstream customers, the practical question is not just whether a carrier filed something.
 It is whether the entity in that lawsuit is the same entity that controlled your entry and whether that public signal changes what you should do next.

 Informational only — not legal advice.